JostieVb/chassis-automation-docs/_build/html/_sources/backend/bpmn-controller.rst.txt

 .. tip::

-    By implementing more BPMN features, the workflow designer
+    If more BPMN features are implemented in te back-end, you should also implement them in the front-end :ref:`Modeler` to make sure that end-users are able to use these features.

 .. _BpmnControllerExtendingBpmnController: